Jackstar-Git/snake/README.md

 A snake-game made in Python using the Pygame library.

 Controls:
-  -W,A,S,D and Arrow-Key, both work \n
+  -W,A,S,D and Arrow-Key, both work <br />
   -B toggles the boost to let you go faster.